 Click HERE to download a high resolution version of Barbara's official photo.

 Barbara Comstock was re-elected to her second term in November of 2016 to represent Virginia’s 10th Congressional District (Loudoun County, Clarke County, Frederick County, and parts of Fairfax County and Prince William County as well as the Cities of Winchester, Manassas Park, and Manassas City).
 This was Barbara’s sixth electoral victory in eight years including her years serving in the Virginia House of Delegates.
 Barbara currently serves on the Transportation & Infrastructure Committee, the Science, Space and Technology Committee, where she serves as Chairwoman of the Subcommittee on Research and Technology, the House Administration Committee in the U.S. House of Representatives, and the bicameral Joint Economic Committee.
-As Chairwoman of the Subcommittee on Research and Technology, Congresswoman Comstock has focused on cybersecurity chairing five hearings on the cyber threats facing our nation.
+As Chairwoman of the Subcommittee on Research and Technology, Congresswoman Comstock has focused on cybersecurity and the cyber threats facing our nation.

 Legislative Accomplishments for the 114th Congress: